CSLE National-Interstate Council Cosmetology Licensing exam learn | http://babelouedstory.com/

 Connecticut participates in the NASDTEC Interstate Agreement and jurisdiction-specific requirements for an inexperienced teacher with less than 30 months of experience within the past 10 years under an appropriate certificate include: 1.
 Documentation of completion of a bachelor's degree from an accredited college/university; 2.
 Recommendation from state-approved teacher preparation program documenting completion of a program; 3.
 Verification of appropriate experience under a teaching certificate from the district(s) where service was provided (if applicable); 4.
 Copy of an appropriate certificate covering service time (if applicable); and 5.
 Successful passage of state-adopted or equivalent out-of-state assessments (unless exempted per statute).

-For MEd students – Applicants requesting endorsements to serve as an intermediate administrator or supervisor, a superintendent of schools, or a reading and language arts consultant must complete a state-approved planned program of educator preparation at an accredited college or university, leading to a formal institutional recommendation for certification.
+For MEd students – Applicants requesting endorsements to serve as an intermediate administrator or supervisor, a superintendent of schools, or a memorizing and language arts consultant must complete a state-approved planned program of educator preparation at an accredited college or university, leading to a formal institutional recommendation for certification.

 The SNHU School of Education works with students to ensure the coursework requirements in Connecticut are met.